 - What goes under travertine tile?

 If you intend to install travertine stone tile in your home, and you’re talking with your contractors about it, then you naturally wonder what goes under travertine tile.
 Crushed limestone, compacted and level sand, metal dust base, base rock, or plywood subfloor for interiors will make for the perfect base that goes under travertine stone tiles.
 If the base is not used, travertine would sink and shift into the ground over time.
 Ensuring drainage is another essential step when installing travertine stone tile as flooring.

 Find The Most Beautiful Travertine Tile in NY

 If you love unique veining, gorgeous shades, and neutral tones and you’re convinced that travertine tile is the best option for your kitchen or bath renovation, stop by Home Art Tile Kitchen & Bath at 35-10 43rd Street Long Island City, New York.
-Located only 5 minutes drive from Manhattan and very close to Brooklyn, we offer the most competitive pricing on travertine tiles.
+Located only a 5-minute drive from Manhattan and very close to Brooklyn, we offer the most competitive pricing on travertine tiles.

 Many gorgeous colors and finishes in our travertine tile selection will make your remodeling project easy.
 If you need a new backsplash for your kitchen, choose between Tuscany Scabas, Durango Cream, Ivory Travertine, or Tuscany Walnut.
 Here, you can find many more travertine wall tile options for your kitchen backsplash or bathroom wall.
 If travertine tile is the perfect solution for your floors, stop by our tile showroom and choose from the many travertine floor tile options we offer.

 Our designers will help you choose between the many options we offer and provide you with expert advice.
 Contact us today to start creating your dream home.